wobkenh/simplematcomponents/projects/simplemattable/readme.md

 + Currently, there are no more (major) features planned.
 If someone has some nice ideas, feel free to contribute ([see section Contributing](#contributing)).
 + This library will be updated on every major Angular version following Angular 6.
-It is not planned to backport SimpleMatTable to any older Angular verison.
+It is not planned to backport SimpleMatTable to any older Angular version.
 + There might be bugfixes in the future or new unit tests to raise the test coverage.

 ## Dependencies